DanielJR78/cypress-cucumber-sample/README.md

   ./node_modules/.bin/cypress run
   ```

-# Test Contents
+# Test contents
 Any test to be executed should be stored under *\integration folder*.
-Current project is configured to only consider *.feature files* as tests, but this can be updated to include for example standard Cypress tests (see later in config).
+With current settings only *.feature files* are considered as tests, but this can be updated and include for example standard Cypress .js test files (see later in config).

 ### [Integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration)
 Any *.feature file* should have an associated folder with the *same name* which contains specific steps and classes in *.js files*.